ignGaspar/python-file-organizer/README.md

 ### 🚀 Using the Executable

 #### Download
-1. Go to the `dist/` folder of the project
-2. Copy the `Organizador de Archivos.exe` file
+1. Download the latest version from releases

 #### Installation
 No installation required.
 Just run the `.exe` file directly.